Easy Dog Fence Jumping Solutions (That Actually Work)

 Again, you’ll want to make sure you’re not enabling your dog with easy access or ways to jump over your fence.
 Then you’ll want to look at deterrents such as a coyote roller or even a cat awning.

-How to stop husky from jumping fence?
+How to stop a husky from jumping the fence?

 Huskies are known as escape artists.
 Thus, you’ll want to make sure your yard is as secure as possible.
 Additionally, you won’t want to leave a husky alone in your yard, simply because they are so smart and will find ways to escape.